sc-ventures/cloudbreak-documentation/docs/images.md

 Now that you have created your image catalog JSON file, register it with your Cloudbreak instance.

+#### Register Image Catalog in the UI

+Use these steps to register your custom image catalog in the Cloudbreak UI.

 **Steps**

 1. In the Cloudbreak UI, select **Image Catalogs** from the navigation menu.